tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - Either stateless or stateful
 - Processing order and default action
 - Rules - Traffic is evaluated against rules, pass, drop, forward

+### AWS Network Firewall - Rule Groups

+- Rule groups contain rules
+- Customer created or AWS managed
+- Defined upfront as stateful or stateless (type)
+- Capacity .. limit on the processing requirements for the group (all the rules in the group)
+- This cannot be changed afterwards